fkie-cad/windowsScripts/winpe/README.md

 * /v Path to the (new) disk.vhd
 * /s (Maximum) size of the vhd in MB.
 Defaults to 1000 mb.
 * /t Type of the vhd.
 Static size (fixed) or dynamic size (expandable).
 Defaults to "fixed".
+* /u Populate a mounted USB stick, instead of creating a new VHD.
 * /lbl A string label for the vhd.
 * /l The letter of the volume of the (mounted) vhd.
 * /q More quiet mode